simonemainardi/load_patstat/README.md

 Usage
 ------

 Run `load_patstat.sh` without parameters to display a brief help.
 Mandatory parameters are mysql_user and password, as well as MySQL database host and name.
 Optionally, a `-v` may be passed to obtain a verbose output.
 For testing purposes one may want to pass the modifier `-t` to only loads small portions of zipped csv files.
-Output and error logs are written to `output_log_YYYY-MM-DD.HH:MM` and `error_log_YYYY-MM-DD.HH:MM` in the current workind directory.
+Output and error logs are written to `output_log_YYYY-MM-DD` and `error_log_YYYY-MM-DD` in the current workind directory.
 One may specify a different directory using the modifier `-o`.

 ```
 $ ./load_patstat.sh